Scotland celebrates the Coronation of King Charles

 People gathered at the Ross Bandstand in Edinburgh's Princes Street Gardens to watch as the Coronation was streamed live from London.

-The Hunt and Terry families, who are originally from Cornwall but now live in Edinburgh, Surrey and Newcastle, joined spectators to follow the ceremony in the Scottish capital.
+The Hunt and Terry families joined spectators to follow the ceremony in the Scottish capital.

-They said they wanted to "be part of history" and experience a sense of community.
+Lucy Terry, who was accompanied by her sisters and daughter, said: "We're all excited.
+We've been looking forward to it for ages.
+We're big supporters of the monarchy."

+Ms Terry travelled from Newcastle to meet up with relatives for the occasion.

 Jimmy Crombie, from Edinburgh, was also at the Ross Bandstand, on his first day off for 12 days.